nodejs/undici/docs/Client.md

 ### `Client.connected`

-* `boolean`
+* `number`

-`true` if the client has an active connection.
+Number of acive client connections.
 The client will lazily create a connection when it receives a request and will destroy it if there is no activity for the duration of the `timeout` value.

 ### `Client.destroyed`